sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-summary.md

 Copilot case and conversation summaries help you to quickly understand the context of a case and resolve customer issues more efficiently.

 ## Enable case summaries

 Case summaries help agents understand the context of a case, enabling them to resolve customer issues efficiently.
 Agents get a concise summary of the case with the case title, customer, case subject, product, priority, case type, and case description.
 Email activity records, notes linked to a case, and conversation summaries are also used to generate the case summary.

 > [!IMPORTANT]
-> - Case summary is available in the Contact Center standalone app only.
+> - Copilot case summary is available in the Contact Center standalone app only.
 > - A minimum of 50 [tokens](https://platform.openai.com/docs/introduction) are required to generate a case summary.
 50 tokens translate to approximately 38 words in English, without counting spaces.
 Therefore, you'll need a minimum of 38 English words specified across the case fields that copilot uses to generate the case summary.
 > - Bot conversations aren't automatically included in the conversation summary.